crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 A Serilog sink is a component which receives events generated via Serilog and stores them or sends them over to other components which will further process these events.
 There are plenty of such sinks, ready to support almost any given scenario - see the official list [here](https://github.com/serilog/serilog/wiki/Provided-Sinks).
 If this list does not cover *your* scenario, you can always write your own sink by starting from an already implemented one or from [scratch](https://github.com/serilog/serilog/wiki/Developing-a-sink)!
 Of course, there are many more sinks, as one can see by [querying GitHub](https://github.com/search?l=C%23&q=serilog+sink&type=Repositories).

 In 2019 I joined a team developing a deal advisory management application running in Azure where we had 3 web APIs, each one writing events during local development to its own file.
 Each developer had to search through several files in order to investigate a particular issue or to find a relevant piece of information, a thing which was neither comfortable, nor quick.
-After discovering Seq, I'm now strongly recommending using it for __local development__ via [Serilog.Sinks.Seq](https://github.com/serilog/serilog-sinks-seq) - this enables sending events from the application to a running Seq instance (most likely [a Docker container](#run-seq-using-docker) running on local machine) which will ingest them and then provide the means to perform rather complex queries against *all* events, thus avoiding the overhead and performance penalty caused by logging to files.
+After discovering Seq, I'm now strongly recommending using it for __local development__ via [Serilog.Sinks.Seq](https://github.com/serilog/serilog-sinks-seq) sink - this enables sending events from the application to a running Seq instance (most likely [a Docker container](#run-seq-using-docker) running on local machine) which will ingest them and then provide the means to perform rather complex queries against *all* events, thus avoiding the overhead and performance penalty caused by logging to files.
-I've also configured the [Serilog.Sinks.Console](https://github.com/serilog/serilog-sinks-console) to quickly allow me spot any errors while performing dev testing locally.

 In case the application production environment (or any remote environment, for that matter) is hosted by a cloud provider, I strongly recommend using the Serilog sink which integrates with the logging/monitoring service of that particular provider - e.g. one could pair [Serilog.Sinks.ApplicationInsights](https://github.com/serilog/serilog-sinks-applicationinsights) with Azure, [Serilog Sink for AWS CloudWatch](https://github.com/Cimpress-MCP/serilog-sinks-awscloudwatch) with AWS and [Serilog.Sinks.GoogleCloudLogging](https://github.com/manigandham/serilog-sinks-googlecloudlogging) with GCP, etc.
 Outside cloud, one could use Seq for all environments, which comes with the benefit of having to learn only one query language instead of two.